How I Test and Review Scopes

 • Battery life for illuminated reticles

-• Compatibility with other gear (night vision, magnifiers, etc.)
+• Compatibility with other gear (night vision, magnifiers, mounting systems, etc.)

 7. Comparative Analysis